Restoring a Deleted Repository in GitHub and Bitbucket

-Each of us certainly had a situation where we first got rid of some data, because we did not need it, but after some time we realized that we wanted to recover this data.
+Each of us certainly experienced a situation where we first got rid of some data, because we did not need it, but after some time we realized that we wanted to recover this data.
 It could be anything, an old note, a photo, or it can be an entire repository.
 Then what?
 We would like to recover this data somehow!
 Unfortunately, this is not always possible, so we should remember to regularly back up our data.
-Today we will talk about repositories and how we can recover them using two popular services – GitHub and Bitbucket.
+Today, we will talk about repositories and how we can recover them using two popular services – GitHub and Bitbucket.

 Let’s delete GitHub repository